mcpython4-coding/Documentation/mcpython/common/world/World.md

                 self, create: bool = True
                 ) -> typing.Union[mcpython.common.entity.PlayerEntity.PlayerEntity, None]:

-            returns the player instance for this client
+            Returns the player instance for this client
-            :param create: if the player should be created or not
+            :param create: if the player should be created or not (by calling add_player())
-            :return: the player instance or None if no player is set
+            :return: the player instance or None if no player with the name is arrival

+        function get_player_by_name(self, name: str)

         function player_iterator(self) -> typing.Iterable